currymike123/CS1/week10/week10_review.md

 ---

 The first step is to break down the rules of the game.
+What are they?

+---

 1. Two players choose either rock, paper, or scissors.
 2. Rock beats scissors.